PSameetHegdeGit/Simplex/README.md

 # Simplex
-Still in Progress ~ A simplex calculator using traditional simplex algorithm; may rewrite to use dual simplex algorithm
+Still in Progress ~ A simplex calculator using traditional simplex algorithm; may rewrite to use dual simplex algorithm.
+Also going to make it into a web application